scoobiii/OSI8/Configures Ops Agent to collect telemetry from the app and restart Ops Agent..md

 2:00
 Create a new one.
 2:00
-You'll need to give the machine's external IP address 2:02 to enter as the target here.
+You’ll need to give the machine’s external IP address 2:02 to enter as the target here.
 2:04